Meet Joe Orlando

 In addition to adding to the list of PSA services, Orlando says that providing information is another key to the long term success of PSA and the hobby.
 "The more information a collector has, the more apt he or she is to spend money on collectibles," Orlando explained.
 "We take that part of our role very seriously here.
 PSA produces a monthly magazine; we have created books and have a plethora of information on our website, which continues to grow.
 While we do have price guides for a variety of collectibles, that is only part of the goal.
 To me, what is more important than mere pricing is providing detailed information about the collectibles so potential buyers can make informed decisions before they buy."

 As a true believer, Orlando says that the most important thing that PSA and PSA/DNA have brought to the hobby is peace of mind to the consumer.
 "Consumer confidence is the most important thing we have established," says Orlando.
-"Back in the 1980s, lots of people were burned, including me, with fake autographs and altered cards.
+"Back in the 1980s, many people were burned, including myself.
 It was a very fun but dangerous time to be involved in our hobby.
-Collectors spent their hard earned money on a lot of bad material.
-There were so many pitfalls and very few people who possessed the expertise to avoid them.
-PSA changed that.
+Collectors spent their hard-earned money on a lot of bad material.
+There were so many pitfalls, but PSA changed that.
 As a true third-party service, a company that has no financial interest in the sale of an item, we render an opinion that holds great weight.
 Our market share and brand is as strong as it has ever been.
 What we do has had, and will continue to have, a significant impact on the growth and future of this hobby.
 That is of great benefit to everyone."

 When not absorbed in long days, travel, preparing the next issue of the industry's leading price guide, Sports Market Report, and the myriad of other duties he is responsible for, Orlando enjoys working out and trying the best he can to stay in shape.
 "I also enjoy watching boxing," he says "I've always been a big boxing fan who has great respect for fighters – their courage and their work ethic."
 As for other sports, he says that while he was once a diehard fan of the Oakland A's, free agency and the frequency of player trading has made it difficult for him to follow the A's, or any team for that matter.
 "I think I am like some percentage of sports fans in that I don't follow any one team in any particular sport, I just love the game itself."